yearn/yearn-devdocs/README.md

 1. Install Node dependencies

-    make sure you have the most recent lts node version installed
+    make sure you have the most recent lts node version installed.
+NVM is Node Version Manager and you may need to install this if you don't have it.

     ```bash
     nvm install --lts